 Mary has taught English country dancing at workshops, dance camps, Elderhostels, and at Christmas Country Dance School for many years.
 She brings enthusiasm and a sense of fun to beginners, while teaching in a clear, concise style.

 Cis Hinkle has delighted contra and square dancers since 1985 with her clear instruction, welcoming manner, playful enthusiasm, and masterful selection of dances.
 She is in great demand at music and dance festivals all over the US, England, and Denmark, and is currently coordinator for Dance Week at the Augusta Heritage Workshops in Elkins, West Virginia.
 When not on the road, Cis teaches tai chi classes in her native Atlanta, Georgia.

 - Calling Contras and Squares

 From Berea, KY, Atossa has been a long time musician and staff member of Christmas School playing piano, clarinet, recorder and accordion.
-In addition to playing for regional dance week-ends and workshops, she is a musician for the local English dance group, the Berea Festival Dancers, and, occasionally, the Berea College Country Dancers.
-She has recently retired from her teaching position in the music department at Berea College.
+In addition to playing for regional dance week-ends and workshops, she is a musician for several local dance groups She has recently retired from her teaching position in the music department at Berea College.
 She will continue teaching privately, playing for dances and as a clarinetist with the Lexington Philharmonic Orchestra.